Leland-Kwong/presentations/src/pages/functional-programming.md

 ### Side effects break purity

-In order to understand why side-effects can be problematic, lets introduce a new functional called `sumWithPreviousState`:
+In order to understand why side-effects can be problematic, lets introduce a new function called `sumWithPreviousState`:

 ```javascript
 let state = 0